Tenor Peter Dvorský

 dvorsky

-See my interviews with Wolfgang Sawallisch, and Armin Jordan
+See my interviews with Wolfgang Sawallisch, Stefania Toczyska, and Armin Jordan

 dvorsky Peter Dvorský first appeared with Lyric Opera of Chicago as Lensky in Eugene Onegin which opened the 1984 fall season.
 Also in the cast were Wolfgang Brendel, Mirella Freni and Nicolai Ghiaurov, Sandra Walker, and Jean Kraft.
 The opera was conducted by Bruno Bartoletti, in the production designed and directed by Pier Luigi Samaritani, lit by Duane Schuler, and the ballet directed by Maria Tallchief.
+[Video cover of that production is shown at the bottom of this webpage.]
 During that run, he was gracious to spend a few minutes with me discussing his various roles, and other musical topics.

 As it happened, immediately after the interview he was called for a costume-fitting for his role as Pinkerton to be given the following season (with Anna Tomowa-Sintow, Sesto Bruscantini, Florindo Andreolli, John Del Carlo, and Mark Doss, conducted by Miguel Gómez-Martínez, in the Harold Prince production).
 [Names which are links refer to my interviews elsewhere on my website.]